The BEST Frosted Banana Bread Bar Recipe!

 - Mix in the flour, baking soda, and salt at a low speed.
 Combine for about 30-seconds.

-- Transfer batter to a greased 10 x 15 or 9 x 13 baking dish.
-Bake for about 25-minutes.
-The edges will be golden brown, and the toothpick should come out clean after poking the center.
+- Transfer batter to a greased 10 x 15 baking dish.
+Bake for about 25 minutes, or until the edges are lightly golden and a toothpick inserted into the center comes out clean.

 - Let the bars cool for about 20-minutes on the countertop.